 If you are travelling into France from Geneva you should be carrying a reflective jacket and a warning triangle - the triangle is also required in Switzerland, but the jacket isn't so ask for one when you pick up your car.

-From January 1st 2014 it became compulsory to use dipped headlights during the day on all vehicles.
+It is compulsory to use dipped headlights during the day on all vehicles.
 They are compulsory when passing through tunnels even if they are well lit, and a fine is imposed for non-compliance.